aderaaij/totallystatical/readme.md

 # TotallyStatical site generator

-A barebone static site generator / rapid prototype tool leveraging the power of Gulp for all the heavy lifting.
+A barebone static site generator / rapid prototype tool leveraging the power of Gulp amd Webpack for all the heavy lifting.

-Webpack stuff in progress

 ### Requirements: